devjoe1991/yourora-native/docs/video-tab-replacement-rationale.md

 ✅ **It strengthens your brand**
 ✅ **It creates user loyalty**

-**This is not just a good idea - it's essential for YourOra's success.**
+**This is not just a good idea - it's essential for Miha's success.**

 ---